bbauska/front-end-web-ui/README.md

 ### **Set up for the Exercise**

--   Download the img.zip file that we provide above and unzip it in the *conFusion* folder.
-This should create a folder named *img* there.
+-   Download the img.zip file that we provide above and unzip it in the <i>conFusion</i> folder.
+This should create a folder named <i>img</i> there.
--   We will now update the *index.html* file to include images and media objects on the web page.
+-   We will now update the <i>index.html</i> file to include images and media objects on the web page.

 ### **Adding the Restaurant Logo**